5mg5np22wq-stack/2026_GECCO/README.md

 ## 🌊 Particle Diffusion Visualization (Supplementary Material)

 Due to the static nature of PDF documents, the time-varying diffusion of particles is presented here.
-The animation below illustrates the cumulative behavior of shipwreck particles over a 48-hour period (LEEWWAY5 Scenario).
+The animation below illustrates the cumulative behavior of shipwreck particles over a 48-hour period .

 ![Particle Diffusion Animation](particle_diffusion_48h_green.gif)